noffycws/ioBroker.senec/README.md

 ## Changelog
 ### dev (NoBl)
 * Update to current adapter template
+* Added Datapoints: PV1.MPP_CUR, MPP_VOL, MPP_POWER (former: MPP_INT which is unused at this moment but does still exist)

 ### 1.0.10 (NoBl, smartpran)
 * DateType objects are stored as date again